Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/common_email_features/feature_redirections/guide.en-gb.md

 ![emails](images/webmail.png){.thumbnail}

-You can create a redirection using inbox rules, also called filters in webmail.
+You can create a redirection using inbox rules, also called "filters" in webmail.
 These rules, which are applied when an email is received, allow an incoming email to be forwarded or redirected.

 ##### Outlook Web App (OWA) <a name="redirect-webmail-owa"></a>